andy-maier/pytest-easy-server/docs/usage.rst

 nickname of the default server or group to be used if the ``--tars-server`` command line option of pytest is not specified.

-Servers may be put into multiple server groups.
+Server groups may be nested.
+That is, server groups may be put into other server groups at arbitrary nesting depth.
+There must not be any cycle (i.e. the resulting graph of server groups must be a tree).

-Server groups may be put into server groups at arbitrary nesting depth, as long as there is no infinite recursion anywhere.
+A particular server or server group may be put into more than one server group.

 When specifying a server group to be used for testing, the resulting set of servers that is actually passed to the :func:`~pytest_tars.server_definition`